Cross in the Woods: The original Long House Church and the Cross

 After discussion with Dow, Father Brophy decided to build the largest wooden crucifix in the world on Calvary Hill, located north of the Long House Chapel.
-In July 1952, Bishop Babcock granted them permission to begin the project.
+In July 1952, Bishop Babcock permitted them to begin the project.
 The foundation of the Cross required a 15 ft high steel and concrete base which was covered with soil, creating a hill 150 ft long, 15 ft high, and 75 ft wide.
-In the summer of 1952, redwood timber was custom cut with a chain saw from a lumber yard in Oregon and shipped on a railroad flat car.
+In the summer of 1952, redwood timber was custom-cut with a chainsaw from a lumber yard in Oregon and shipped on a railroad flat car.
 It took two days to assemble the Cross.
-Cranes lifted it to the foundation August 5, 1954, where it was secured.
+Cranes lifted it to the foundation on August 5, 1954, where it was secured.
 It stands 55 ft tall.

 Marshall Fredericks, a renowned Michigan sculptor, agreed to create the figure of Christ for the Cross.
 The process took four years from sketches to plaster mold.
 The figure was then cast in bronze at the Kristians-Kunst Metalstobori Foundry in Oslo, Norway.
 Weighing seven tons and 28 ft tall from head to toe, it was one of the largest castings to ever be shipped across the Atlantic Ocean.
-Workers raised the sculpture into place August 9, 1959, and attached to the Cross with 13 bolts 30 in long and 2 in in diameter.
+Workers raised the sculpture into place on August 9, 1959, and attached to the Cross with 13 bolts 30 in long and 2 in in diameter.
 The formal dedication occurred seven days later.

 Originally called the Indian River Catholic Shrine, the site became Cross in the Woods in 1983.

 In 1992, because of weather damage, officials decided to clean the figure of Christ.
 The Jensen Foundation of Art Conservation cleaned, waxed and painted the bronze corpus over a period of several weeks.
 It has since been waxed by volunteers every two years.